My child has very short attention span. I don’t think she’s ready for a 45-minutes group class.

 Overall, the pace of progress and sense of fun is much quicker and higher within a group setting.

-Can my helper attend lessons with my child?
+Can my helper attend Little Fingers with my child?

 I would like my very bright 3 year old to join the 4 year old program.

-My child is enrolled in Piano for Little Fingers.
+My child is enrolled in Little Fingers.
 Do I have to purchase a keyboard?

 As part of your commitment to the course and in fairness to your child and classmates, you will need to have purchased a keyboard by the third lesson.
 Many children become discouraged when they are struggling behind their peers due to the lack of practice opportunities at home.